aoriens/news-service/README.md

 token possible, which helps to run requests which require authentication.
 The token corresponds to the pattern of `<USERID>,`, e.g. `1,`, if you populate the database with the test data right after creating it.

+See also [code and architecture](documentation/code-and-architecture.md) to get to know more about the code.